slamora/brackets-wiki/CodeMirror-v3-integration.md

 ## Current issues with the integration

 **General bugs:**
-* Set cursor at position 0 on a line, then hit down arrow.
+* [CodeMirror #921](https://github.com/marijnh/CodeMirror/issues/921): Set cursor at position 0 on a line, then hit down arrow.
 Cursor goes to position 1.
-(Not yet filed against CodeMirror, probably related to horizontal padding.)

 **Missing functionality:**
 * No way to turn off fixed gutter